The library

 What is justice — and can a single person live it under an unjust city?

-The RepublicPlatoApologyPlatoCritoPlatoPhaedoPlato - Existential Explorations1/3 ready
+- Existential Explorations0 of 3 ready

 The thinkers who put the individual self under interrogation — meaning, dread, and choice.